andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ![Tablet Problem](/assets/images/experiments-with-css-grid/tablet-problem.png)

 It does work, but it doesn't work as well.
+It's a bit compressed horizontally.
 Fortunately, with CSS Grid and SCSS, it's not too difficult to add another layout option for tablets.

 First off, I made another mixin.